klpn/accpdf/README.md

   templates and Lua filters in the `common` directory.
 The `pdfnb` target removes empty lines created by `RawBlock` in Pandoc from the generated `.tex` file (which can create superfluous vertical space in the PDF) and runs the result through Lualatex.
+This target also uses a workaround to avoid duplicating tagging commands with the `longtable` package, which Pandoc uses for tables.
 * The tag structure in the resulting PDF can be inspected using the [Poppler](https://poppler.freedesktop.org/) pdfinfo utility, e.g. `pdfinfo -struct-text tagged-pres.pdf`.